microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Javascript-dependency-fixer.md

 # JavaScript Dependency Fixer
 One of the most common problems when onboarding a repo to BuildXL is undeclared dependencies.
 A missing dependency can cause a scheduling problem, since if the scheduler is unaware of a dependency it can schedule a dependency to run after a dependent, causing failures or undesired behavior in a non-deterministic way.
 So BuildXL is pretty strict when it detects that a tool accesses an output from another tool without properly declaring a dependency to it.

-For JavaScript projects, in particular projects scheduled by the [Rush resolver](../Frontends/rush-onboarding.md), a JavaScript execution analyzer can be run that analyzes dependency violations and adds additional entries in the corresponding `package.json` files in an attempt to fix them.
+For JavaScript projects, in particular projects scheduled by any [JavaScript resolver](../Frontends/js-onboarding.md), a JavaScript execution analyzer can be run that analyzes dependency violations and adds additional entries in the corresponding `package.json` files in an attempt to fix them.

 Let's say you did a build with BuildXL that failed because of missing dependencies.
 E.g.: